Apple is inching you toward its more expensive iPhones

 Apple has previously offered a slightly better zoom on the iPhone 12 Pro Max than the iPhone 12 Pro, with the Pro Max offering 2.5x zoom and the Pro coming with a 2x zoom.
 But this is the first time that the Pro and Pro Max have such a dramatic difference in their camera capabilities.

-If consumers do choose the higher priced iPhone 15 Pro Max, as BofA Global Research’s Wamsi Mohan pointed out in an investor note, it could “drive a better mix of high end phones.”
+If consumers do choose the higher priced iPhone 15 Pro Max, as BofA Global Research’s Wamsi Mohan pointed out in an investor note, it could "drive a better mix of high-end phones."

 According to Morgan Stanley Research’s Erik Woodring, the iPhone 15 Pro Max’s higher price could help offset any potential issues that arise from the Chinese government’s reported ban on government workers using iPhones.
 China’s foreign ministry, however, says the company hasn’t instituted any such bans.